rickyzhang82/telepresence/docs/reference/docker-run.md

 - The network of for the intercept handler will be set to the same as the network used by the daemon.
 This guarantees that the intercept handler can access the Telepresence VIF, and hence have access the cluster.
-- Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the intercepted container are mounted on the intercept handler container.
+- Volume mounts will be automatic and made using the Telemount Docker volume plugin so that all volumes exposed by the targeted remote container are mounted on the local handler container.
-- The environment of the intercepted container becomes the environment of the intercept handler container.
+- The environment of the remote container becomes the environment of the local handler container.

 ### The docker-build flag